LimeDevices/motee/src/README.md

 * `moteeRecvByte`
     receive byte from device
 * `_delay`
-    wait given number of miliseconds first three functions should be in library called i2c (with files i2c.c and i2c.h), last one should be in file utils.h.
+    wait 100ms (if desired, can be changed) first three functions should be in library called i2c (with files i2c.c and i2c.h), last one should be in file utils.h.